 Having an exciting and innovative idea for a new business is meaningless without the funds and capital necessary to get the ball rolling.
 Finances are the core of a successful business plan, and while there are plenty of sources of capital to consider, the best way forward will vary from business to business.

-“Anyone can start a company, put up a website, and create a Facebook page,” writes Tim Burd, a contributor for Entrepreneur, “but what determines where that company will stand six, 12, or 18 months down the road, is not only sales, but the funding and capital behind the business.”
+“Anyone can start a company, put up a website, and create a Facebook page,” writes Tim Burd, a contributor for Greenwich Time, “but what determines where that company will stand six, 12, or 18 months down the road, is not only sales, but the funding and capital behind the business.”
 Financing a new business can seem intimidating at first, but there are dozens of avenues for a budding entrepreneur to explore.

 Family and Friends